-Following the reform of the Spanish Companies Act in December 2014, having a lead director is obligatory in listed companies in Spain in which the chairman of the Board of Directors is an executive director (Article 529 septies).
-The powers and responsibilities of the lead director have been reinforced in the Code of Good Governance of Listed Companies (CBGSC), which explicitly assigns to the lead director functions such as chairing Board meetings in the chairman's absence, having contact with shareholders and investors and overseeing the succession plan for the chairman.
+Following the reform of the Spanish Companies Act in December 2014, having a lead director is obligatory in listed companies in Spain in which the chairman of the Board of Directors is an executive director (article 529 septies).
+The powers and responsibilities of the lead director have been reinforced in the Good Governance Code of Listed Companies (CBGSC), which explicitly assigns to the lead director functions such as chairing Board meetings in the chairman's absence, having contact with shareholders and investors and overseeing the succession plan for the chairman.